How To Make Children Study

 We all know the importance of good education, which is why we push our children to achieve academic success.
 However, too much stress and pressure on children to do well in academics can cause them to start disliking school and shun studies.
+In this case, how to make your children studyand excel?

 Strategy 1 – Create a positive learning environment